-The internet is an incredible thing, and something that continues to develop and improve year on year.
-But what does the future hold for the internet, and how will our lives be impacted?
+The internet truly is incredible, and it continues to develop and improve every year.
+But what does the future hold for the internet?
+And how will our lives be impacted?
 We spoke to futurologists Dr James Bellini and Andrew Gill to better understand how the digital landscape is set to evolve in the coming decades.

 What is the future of our social space?

 Since gaining popularity in the early 2000s, social media has quickly become something most of us can’t live without.
 Over the next 25 years the term ‘social media’ may even be phased out as it becomes an even more prevalent media format.
 Andrew recognises that it’s only a matter of time before consumers seize control over their own data, brokered by AI agents through personal clouds.

 Since gaining popularity in the early 2000s, social media has quickly become something many can't live without.
 Over the next 25 years, the term 'social media' may become redundant, as it takes an ever-greater role in our lives and in the media landscape.
 Andrew suggests that it's only a matter of time before consumers seize control over their data, brokered by AI agents through personal clouds.

 Meanwhile, James considers how the next generation of social networkers will be impacted by the acceleration in digital innovation.
 While millennials, gen X-ers and baby boomers were there to see the internet take shape, those born more recently have known nothing but a digital world.
 Where the former experienced the world through newspapers, TV channels, and radio stations, the latter has lived through domain names.